cblichmann/jailtime/README.md

     utility to copy files and their dependencies to a chroot directory.
   - [copy_exec from initramfs-tools](
     http://anonscm.debian.org/cgit/kernel/initramfs-tools.git/tree/hook-functions),
-    this also copies files and with their library dependencies.
+    this also copies files and their library dependencies.
   - [schroot](http://anonscm.debian.org/cgit/buildd-tools/schroot.git), used
     to execute commands or interactive shells in different chroot environments.
 It also supports BTRFS and LVM snapshots as well as